The Southwest Angel Network has invested in the following social impact companies which seek to address significant societal challenges.

 Improving Physical and Mental Health Outcomes

-Brobe, led by Allison Schickel, is a woman-led business that empowers women by giving them the strength to live beautifully and comfortably by providing clothing designed for women fighting breast cancer and for nursing mothers.
-Brobe is a women-led company.
+Brobe, led by Allison Schickel, empowers women by giving them the strength to live beautifully and comfortably by providing clothing designed for women fighting breast cancer and for nursing mothers.

 DayOne Response™, led by Tricia Compas-Markman, develops and supplies innovative solutions for disaster relief specifically for clean drinking water and is a distributor of P&G™ Purifier of Water packets.
 DayOne Response™ also distributes water and sanitation products globally to relief organizations, government agencies, and public and private entities.
 DayOne Response™ supports the Procter & Gamble Children’s Safe Drinking Water Program’s goal to deliver more than 2 billion liters of clean drinking water each year by 2020.

 Family Plan , led by Mark and Laura MacMahan, works to reduce the stress on a family following a divorce.
 Using Family Plan, parents can manage custody scheduling on a shared calendar in real time, arrange and make payments instantaneously and with authentication, and make and log texts and emails to support open communication and maintain a reliable record.
 No other mobile app provides this suite of functions.
 This app has been developed with input from a team of divorced parents, divorce lawyers, and ex-judges to address both an important social need and a large market opportunity.